yurivish/yuri.is-2018/content/scribbles/venn-diagrams.md

 <svg class='overlaps block'></svg>

 To do so, you need to know how far apart the circles should be.
-It turns out that there's no closed-form expression for the distance, but you can define a function from distance to overlap area, then use it find the distance you want via an optimization-algorithm version of binary search.
+It turns out that there's no closed-form expression for it, but you can define a function from distance &#8594; overlap and then find the distance you want via binary search.

 [See the code &raquo;](https://gist.github.com/yurivish/b6d2b883fcee198345436d6b574ae4ee)